ValentinBodrov/spbsut-diploma/readme.md

 - operations with brightness and contrast
 - ...

+**Bugs those should be fixed**
+- bugs with selection and cropping of large images
+- bugs with buttons (png instead png with background)
+- ...

 ####Necessary info about OpenCV set-up
 This project uses OpenCV libraries, and before starting the work with code they should be installed.